Volunteering at Work

 - Permission of the line manager must be sought before participation in the scheme.
 In order to avoid service disruption, the timing of volunteer activity must also be agreed with the line manager.
 However, permission will not be unreasonably withheld.

-- Permanent full time members of staff are permitted two days paid leave in every 12 month period to participate in the Staff Volunteering Scheme (pro-rata for part time staff or staff on fixed term contracts of less than 12 months).
+- Members of staff currently employed on open, full time contracts at the University are permitted two days paid leave in every 12 month period to participate in the Staff Volunteering Scheme (pro-rata for part time staff or staff on fixed term contracts of less than 12 months).

 - Approval in relation to a further period of volunteering may be granted by line managers but it may also be withdrawn should the needs of the service change or in order to allow other members of staff to participate in the Scheme.